damianwollny/kms_one/README.md

 # kms_one

 TO DO:
-- fix: error when the last level was completed
 - increase point grid (4x4?)
-- "better" initialization of game
 - randomize dot position
 - add colors to dots
 - time component
+- "better" initialization of game
+- refactor code